emmanuel-osademe-alx-projects/alx-low_level_programming/0x00-hello_world/README.md

 5-printf uses printf to display string to stdo
-6-size outputs the different value range for each type 100-intel generates the assembly code using intel syntax
+6-size outputs the different value range for each type 100-intel generates the assembly code using intel syntax 101-quote prints a text followed by a newline, to the standard error